-I am here to convince you to put away your keys, have a seat at your desk, and get back to work (just for a little while).
-I know what you are thinking; this woman must be mad!
-Hear me out because by doing just a few things before you lock your classroom door, you will stop spending your summer thinking about work and when you come back, you will be prepped and ready for a stress-free back-to-school season.
+When the final bell rings for summer vacation and the buses have all departed, it doesn’t take long before the staff parking lot empties.
+I get it; you are exhausted from planning, marking, and from containing 30-some students who are itching for freedom.
+However, I am here to try and convince you to put away your keys, have a seat at your desk, and get back to work (just for a little while).
+By doing just a few extra things before you lock your classroom door at the end of the school year, you can avoid spending your precious summer months thinking about work.
+When it’s time to come back, you will be prepped and ready for a stress-free back-to-school season!

-The end of the year is the perfect time to reflect on what procedures and routines worked well during the year and which ones need to be adjusted or scrapped all together.
+The end of the school year is the perfect time to reflect on what procedures and routines worked well during the year and which ones need to be adjusted or scrapped altogether.
 For example, you might want to consider what procedures you have in place for behavior tracking and consequences, incomplete assignments, absenteeism, technology usage, early finishers, and student celebrations (and the list goes on).
 It takes time for a teacher to find the classroom management procedures that work best for them.
 Below are some of the set-up resources I prepare at the end of the school year so I am ready to go when the students arrive.

-Keep in mind that you don’t need to make your classroom Pinterest-perfect, but adding a nice bulletin board display, or a sign to welcome your students now will give you one last thing to do during back to school when your to do list is a mile long.
-One of my favorite displays for back-to-school is my “English Is Weird” poster set, but you could also use funny grammar posters, inspirational quotes, or even your class rules (check out the rules posters I use inspired by famous people).
+Keep in mind that you don’t need to make your classroom Pinterest-perfect, but adding a nice bulletin board display, or a sign to welcome your students now will give you one last thing to do during back-to-school when your to-do list is a mile long.
+One of my favorite displays for back-to-school is this English is Weird poster set, but you could also use funny grammar posters, inspirational quotes, or even your class rules (check out the rules posters I use inspired by famous people).

-I also have this social media inspired student profile on each desk when students arrive, so they have something to do as soon as they sit down.
+I also have this social media-inspired student profile on each desk when students arrive, so they have something to do as soon as they sit down.
 I attach each profile to a student folder, so I can find information about the students easily during the year.
 Photocopy a class set of these and you already have the first 10-15 minutes planned!
-If you’d like to try it out, you can download your copy here: Free Social Media Student Profile.
+If you’d like to try it out, you can download your copy here: FREE Social Media Student Profile.

-Okay, you have done enough!
-Check all of these things off your list (or if you can’t do them all, even a couple will make a difference), and then head home for a stress-free summer holiday where are you thinking of nothing but sunshine, family, and friends.
+Ok, you have done enough!
+Check all of these things off your list at the end of the school year.
+Then, head home for a stress-free summer holiday where are you thinking of nothing but sunshine, family, and friends.
 I hope you enjoy your vacation, teachers!
 You deserve it.